karndeepbaror/BTReaper/README.md

 ***⚠️ Legal Warning***

-• This project is for research & educational purposes only.
+• This project is for `research & educational purposes` only.

-• Unauthorized use of BlueSpy to intercept audio is illegal.
+• Unauthorized use of BlueSpy to `intercept audio is illegal.`

-• The author is not responsible for misuse.
+• The author is `not responsible for misuse`.

 ***🎯 Overview***